Latest Fishing News and Tweets

 The lake here at Syon is a vast expanse of water, and the fish have the ability to go deep.
 The lake in the deeper water is 10-12 foot deep.
 Its about locating the fish and the method approached.

-Remember to wrap up warm and bring some wellingtons.
 If you are after a nice breakfast before you start fishing, there is a restaurant on site in Hilliers Garden Centre that serves a good breakfast, other hot food, and hot and cold beverages.

 We are trialling line disposal bins around the lake.
 They are around the lake and one box at the hut.
 We would like to ask our members kindly, to not fill these with general rubbish.
 General rubbish can still be disposed of in the bin at the fishery hut.
 Thank you.